 – speed ranges;

-– environmental noise and its impact on digital terrestrial TVreception;
+– environmental noise and its impact on digital terrestrial broadcasting reception;

-– effect of wet foliage on digital terrestrial TV reception;
+– effect of wet foliage on digital terrestrial broadcasting reception;

-– effect of wind turbine farms and airplane flutter on digital terrestrial TV reception;
+– effect of wind turbine farms and airplane flutter on digital terrestrial broadcasting reception;

-– building penetration loss;
+– building entry loss;

 – indoor location variations?

+2 What is the likely impact on matters related to the planning of digital terrestrial broadcasting networks in the migration from analogue networks?

-2 What is the likely impact on matters related to the planning of broadcasting networks for terrestrial television broadcasting in the migration from existing digital television modulation parameters to news and more spectrally efficient modulation parameters ?
+3 What is the likely impact on matters related to the planning of digital terrestrial broadcasting networks in the migration from existing first generation digital systems to more spectrally efficient second generation digital systems?

-3 What protection ratios are required when two or more digital transmitters of the same system, digital television and multimedia transmitters of different systems, or analogue and digital television transmitters are operating:
+4 What protection ratios are required when two or more digital transmitters of the same system, or of different systems, or analogue and digital transmitters are operating:

 – in the same channel;